illinidance/utility/README.md

 ## Generate Rounds File

-Define your round in a `.ini` file.
+Define your playlist in a `.ini` file.
 See files in [playlists](playlists) for examples.

-Compile and generate the round file:
+Then run `python3 rounds.py run <your_playlist>.ini` to download, trim and concatenate songs into one round file.

+For example, running

 ```bash
 python3 rounds.py run playlists/standard_1.ini
 ```

-which will produce a standard rounds file `standard_1.mp3` in `playlists/`.
+will produce a standard rounds file `standard_1.mp3` in `playlists/`.